ahmadjon-swe/ahmadjon-swe/README.md

 I take code quality seriously even as a junior developer — actively thinking about **security**, **maintainability**, and **clean architecture** in every project I build.
 I pick up new technologies independently by going deep on fundamentals first, then building real things.
 That's how I learned NestJS, TypeORM, JWT authentication, and role-based access control — all through hands-on projects.

-Currently seeking a **Backend Developer** role where I can contribute from day one and grow alongside experienced engineers.
+Currently seeking a **Backend Developer** role where I can contribute from day one alongside experienced engineers.

 ---